-- Your clothes come out too hot
+- Your clothes come out of the dryer piping hot

-- You have a plastic connector connecting your dryer to the metal vent
+- You have a plastic dryer vent or a plastic connector connecting your dryer to the metal vent

 - There’s excessive lint in the area surrounding the clothes dryer and venting

 - You haven’t had your dryer vent inspected or cleaned in the last year

 Although you may not need to have your dryer vents cleaned every year, an annual inspection is recommended.
 The Chimney Safety Institute of America (CSIA), in addition to certifying chimney sweeps, has a certification program for dryer exhaust technicians as well.
 To obtain this credential, the technician must pass a test on the dryer vent cleaning procedures, as well as all applicable codes pertaining to dryer vents.